Aseem-Shrivastava/End-To-End-Germany-Rent-Prediction-Project/README.md

 │   ├── home.html
 │   └── index.html
 │
-├── app.py                                          <- Simple Flask application that allows users to predict stroke for custom data
+├── app.py                                          <- Simple Flask application that allows users to predict apartment rent for custom data
 ├── environment.yml                                 <- Environment file for reproducing the analysis environment ├── Makefile                                        <- Makefile with convenience commands like `make requirements` ├── pyproject.toml                                  <- Project configuration file with package metadata for